 Technology.
 Technology can sometimes appear to be that mirage on the horizon when you feel like you’ve been wandering in the dessert for days.
 Don’t go drinking from that water before you pass go!
 What I mean is that there are no quick fixes.
 Don’t invest your precious CS budget on any major technology solutions until you’ve gone through the components of the Cycle for Customer Success.
 At Bluecore, I had a plan on centralizing our CS technologies within our CRM so we would have full visibility across the Customer Journey and the customer facing functions.
 Our Support, Project Management, Task Management and Customer Success tools all integrated with our CRM.
 We had previously used Google docs for some of these processes so we had a basic framework before we invested in some of these major tools.
 As an example, we had an idea of how we wanted to build out our customer health score based on the manual work we had already been doing.
 This was helpful when we implemented our customer health scoring and at-risk/customer health review process.

-There are some technologies that were no-brainers like Komiko which we used to track customer communication engagement.
+There are some technologies that were no-brainers like Komiko, Nudge.ai and Groove that track customer communication engagement.
 That said, we had already defined a challenge in tracking engagement and had the customer journey, people and process components developed as well as our Customer Success platform.
 We had earned the right to skip a few steps.

 Measure & Iterate.
 Please don’t think that because I left this item to the end of the cycle that you should wait until you’ve gone through the other sections before defining your key metrics and then reviewing them at this point.
 You should have metrics established for each and every stage and be constantly reviewing them.
 For example, when we created the mission statement at Bluecore, I grounded ourselves on the Net Promoter Score as I felt I could influence that metric within 6 months based on our direction actions while renewal rates may have longer cycles.
 We were able to increase NPS by 666% which had a dramatic impact on our team and our relationship with our customers.